Carrier Furnace Fault Codes Explained

 Gas service: For ignition lockouts, verify the manual gas shutoff valve near the furnace is fully open and that your gas service is active.

 Flue pipes: For pressure switch codes (2 flashes), visually inspect accessible PVC vent pipes for disconnections, blockages, or ice buildup at the exterior termination point, especially in cold Wisconsin winters.
+Ice blockage at the flue termination is a common winter fault cause in Milwaukee — the PVC exhaust and intake pipes typically exit through the rim joist on the side of the house and can accumulate ice during freezing rain or sustained cold.

 When to Call a Professional